julianeon/julianeon/README.md

 I'm a software consultant who also does product support, living in San Francisco, California.

-I did technical support at PagerDuty, Ripple, and Apollo GraphQL (see: [LinkedIn](https://www.linkedin.com/in/julianeon/)).
+I've done technical support at PagerDuty, Ripple, and Apollo GraphQL (my [LinkedIn](https://www.linkedin.com/in/julianeon/)).
 After that I worked at my consultancy, Excelsitor, on cryptocurrency projects.

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code.